stevenfluo/filters-frequencies/docs/index.markdown

     </div>
 </div>

+This one was really interesting, because you can see how students now walk on the same path through the gate that the Free Speech Movement protestors demonstrated by.

-Favorite Result: Donald Swift?
+Favorite Result: Donald Swift? `kernel_size = 30` `low_sigma = 6`, `high_sigma = 6`

 Creepy or cool... you be the judge!
+Frequency analysis is below (log magnitudes of the Fourier transform are shown).

 <div class="image-row">
     <div class="image-container">